 Skip to main content

 Life insurance can be a delicate topic for clients.
-It’s not easy to plan for the loss of a loved one, but ensuring financial security is imperative.
-Plus, marketing life insurance could help increase your agency’s client retention and revenue.
+It’s not easy to plan for the loss of a loved one, but it’s a must to ensure financial security.

-Here are some best practices and guidelines for approaching the sensitive nature of life insurance in a way that’s digestible to potential clients.
+This article shares some best practices and guidelines for approaching the sensitive nature of life insurance in a way that’s digestible to clients, while potentially helping with your retention and revenue.

 Life insurance trends

 Insurance is a trillion-dollar industry in the United States, and the life insurance sector is one of its largest components.
-According to Forbes, life insurance and annuities were responsible for nearly half of the American insurance industry’s net premiums in 2021.
-Revenues taken in from life insurance premiums are on the rise overall, up by more than 10% from 2020 to 2021.1
+According to Forbes, whole life insurance policies generate the largest portion of premiums (36%), followed by indexed universal at 23%.1

 A few other life insurance statistics to consider: